Dirty War: Truth commission and decrees revoked

 The junta relinquished power in 1983.
 After democratic elections, President elect Raúl Alfonsín created the National Commission on the Disappearance of Persons (CONADEP) in December 1983, led by writer Ernesto Sábato, to collect evidence of Dirty War crimes.
-The gruesome details, including documentation of the disappearance of nearly 9,000 people, shocked the world.
+The gruesome details, including documentation of the disappearance of nearly 9,000 people identified by name, shocked the world.
 Jorge Rafael Videla, head of the junta, was among the generals convicted of human rights crimes, including forced disappearances, torture, murders and kidnappings.
 President Alfonsín ordered that the nine members of the military junta be judicially charged during the 1985 Trial of the Juntas.
 As of 2010, most of the military officials were in trial or jail.
 In 1985, Videla was sentenced to life imprisonment at the military prison of Magdalena.
 Several senior officers also received jail terms.
 In the Prologue to the Nunca Más report ("Never Again"), Ernesto Sábato wrote:

 From the moment of their abduction, the victims lost all rights.
 Deprived of all communication with the outside world, held in unknown places, subjected to barbaric torture, kept ignorant of their immediate or ultimate fate, they risked being either thrown into a river or the sea, weighted down with blocks of cement, or burned to ashes.
 They were not mere objects, however, and still possessed all the human attributes: they could feel pain, could remember a mother, child or spouse, could feel infinite shame at being raped in public.

 Reacting to the human rights trials, hardliners in the Argentine army staged a series of uprisings against the Alfonsín government.
 They barricaded themselves in several military barracks, demanding an end to the trials.
 During Holy Week (Semana Santa) in April 1987, Lieutenant Colonel Aldo Rico (commander of the 18th Infantry Regiment in Misiones province) and several junior army officers barricaded themselves in the Campo de Mayo army barracks.
 The military rebels, called the carapintadas, demanded an end to the trials and the resignation of army chief of staff General Héctor Ríos Ereñú.
 Rico believed that the Alfonsin government would be unwilling or unable to put down the uprising.
 He was partially correct in that the Second Army Corps commander's orders to surround the barracks were ignored by his subordinates.
 Alfonsin called on the people to come to the Plaza de Mayo to defend democracy; hundreds of thousands answered his call.